apache/nifi-minifi-cpp/METRICS.md

 	nifi.metrics.publisher.PrometheusMetricsPublisher.port=9936

-The last option defines which metric classes should be exposed through the metrics publisher in configured with a comma separated value:
+The following option defines which metric classes should be exposed through the metrics publisher in configured with a comma separated value:

 	# in minifi.properties

 	nifi.metrics.publisher.metrics=QueueMetrics,RepositoryMetrics,GetFileMetrics,DeviceInfoNode,FlowInformation

+An agent identifier should also be defined to identify which agent the metric is exposed from.
+If not set, the hostname is used as the identifier.

+	# in minifi.properties

+	nifi.metrics.publisher.agent.identifier=Agent1

 ## Metrics